Our School Values & Rewards

 Our School Values

-Co-operation; Aspiration; Self Discipline; Tolerance; Resilience & Caring.
+Co-operation; Aspiration; Self Discipline; Respect; Resilience & Caring.

 Here at Preston Hedge’s we understand that alongside ensuring that our children gain strong academic knowledge, schools should also support the wider development of our future generations, supporting the development of the skills necessary to be a positive member of society.